 To Overseed or Not for Winter Lawns?

-To many, having green grass year-round is thought to be beneficial.
-In the desert, Bermuda grass grows spring through fall and becomes dormant in the winter.
-In the late fall, some folks choose to overseed with ryegrass to produce a temporary winter lawn.
-Much money, time, and effort goes into establishing and keeping winter lawns.
-It turns out there are many benefits to forgoing winter lawns while giving your Bermuda grass the rest it needs.
+Some believe year-round green grass is beneficial.
+In the desert, Bermuda grass grows from spring through fall and becomes dormant in winter.
+Some residents choose to overseed with ryegrass in the late fall to produce a temporary winter lawn.
+Much time, effort, and money goes into establishing and maintaining winter lawns.
+There are many benefits to forgoing winter lawns while giving your Bermuda grass the rest it needs.

 When Bermuda Grass Is Overseeded with Ryegrass

 Overseeding with ryegrass prevents Bermuda grass from completing its life cycle of storing energy prior to its winter dormancy.
-When the weather begins to heat up in springtime, the Bermuda grass, lacking in energy, has difficulty reestablishing itself.
+When temperatures begin to rise in springtime, the Bermuda grass lacks energy and therefore has difficulting reestablishing itself.

 If Bermuda Grass Is Not Overseeded with Ryegrass

-Bermuda grass can stay green until the mid-November, and then it goes dormant.
-You can expect Bermuda grass to start actively growing when it warms up sometime mid-March.
-Without competition from ryegrass, Bermuda grass can recover from winter dormancy quickly and efficiently.
+Bermuda grass can remain green until the mid-November at which time it becomes dormant.
+You can expect Bermuda grass to start actively growing when the weather warms sometime during mid-March.
+Without competition from ryegrass, Bermuda grass can more quickly and efficiently recover from winter dormancy.

 Overseed Only Specific Areas

 Overseeding does not have to be an all-or-nothing proposition.
-Overseeding for winter lawns could be kept to high-traffic or high-visibility areas while leaving low-use areas dormant.
+Winter overseeding can be limited to high-traffic or high-visibility areas while allowing low-use areas to become dormant.